Skip to content ↓

 Reception curriculum overview

-We follow the Early Years Foundation Stage Curriculum focusing on the ‘Seven Areas’ of learning.
-Themes and topics are set around texts and follow children’s interests.
-We find that this helps to engage and enthuse the children, encouraging them to be active learners.
+We follow the Early Years Foundation Stage (EYFS) Curriculum, focusing on the seven areas of learning.
+Our themes and topics are built around high-quality texts and shaped by the children’s own interests.
+This approach helps to inspire and engage the children, encouraging them to become curious, active learners.

 Prime Areas